kukuu/games/JavaScript-Object.md

 ```
 ## Passing argument  to FETCH API

- You can use an object as parameterwith sequences of properties to hook into the FETCH
+ You can use an object as parameter with sequences of properties to hook into the FETCH

 ```